n8n-io/n8n-docs/docs/reference/data/sensitive-data.md

 To avoid passing sensitive information via environment variables, "_FILE" may be appended to some environment variables.
 It will then load the data from a file with the given name.
-That makes it possible to load data easily from Docker and Kubernetes secrets.
+That makes it possible to load data from Docker and Kubernetes secrets.

 The following environment variables support file input: